Session Logo

 Even though psychological safety in theory might sound simple and easy to implement, it has proven to be quite difficult.
 Interestingly, an explanation for this difficulty can be found in evolutionary psychology.
 When humans lived in tribes and survived as hunter-gatherers, being rejected or ostracized from the community was equal to death, as survival was impossible without the tribe.
 This fear of rejection has remained hardwired in our DNA, as research also shows that rejection triggers the same brain pathways that are activated when we experience physical pain (Eisenberger, 2009).

 So, how does our innate fear of rejection and need to be part of the tribe relate to psychological safety?
-Simply put, behaviours that can potentially expose us in front of others, i.e., asking a question, providing input, seeking feedback, or making a suggestion, can make us susceptible to the risk of appearing ignorant, incompetent, intrusive, or negative in front of others.
+Simply put, behaviors that can potentially expose us in front of others, i.e., asking a question, providing input, seeking feedback, or making a suggestion, can make us susceptible to the risk of appearing ignorant, incompetent, intrusive, or negative in front of others.

 This may lead to feelings of rejection, which our brains interpret as a threat, and therefore actively avoid.
 The human tendency to avoid situations that may trigger perceived rejection means that organizations need to work harder at encouraging psychological safety.
 This is why organizations need a blueprint for creating psychological safety - and execute it with rigor.
 In the next section, we’ll explore some steps and frameworks to do so: